The Transformative Power of Art: Role in Society & Culture (2026)

 What is the primary role of art in society?

-How does art influence social change?
+How does art influence individual psychology?

-What are the psychological benefits of engaging with art?
+What is the economic significance of art?

 Conclusion